genome/bam-readcount/paper.md

 finding known mutations in pre-leukemic phenotypes and used for detecting therapy-altering mutations from cell-free DNA [@Wyatt2016-si; @Xie2014-mm].
-Viral researchers have tracked nucleotide chnages across samples to understand diversity in Varicella Zoster Virus Encephalitis and to perform epidemiological surveillance in wastewater of SARS-CoV-2 [@Depledge2018-mn; @Mondal2021-gw].
+Viral researchers have tracked nucleotide changes across samples to understand diversity in Varicella Zoster Virus Encephalitis and to perform epidemiological surveillance in wastewater of SARS-CoV-2 [@Depledge2018-mn; @Mondal2021-gw].
 Those with RNA-sequencing data have found it useful for identifying